 Once you have achieved let-down, you will want to press the massage mode toggle button to switch back into expression mode.
 This mode is just as the name implies: used to express the milk from your breasts.
 It is a slower cycle, or speed.

 You can choose from 5 cycles:

 The cycles indicated are the number of suctions per minute the pump will produce.

-What is the best cycle to use?
+What is the best setting to use on the Spectra S1?